Locations:

 Advertisement

-2. Cigarettes:
+2. Cigarettes

 • What it’s made of: Cigarettes are rolled papers filled with tobacco leaves, often mixed with additives and chemicals.

 • The health risks: Cigarette smoke contains thousands of chemicals, including tar, carbon monoxide and carcinogens.
-This createsa high risk of lung cancer, heart disease, respiratory issues and other health problems.
+This creates a high risk of lung cancer, heart disease, respiratory issues and other health problems.

-3. Vaping (E-Cigarettes):
+3. Vaping (e-cigarettes)

 • What it’s made of: Vaping devices use liquids or vape juices that typically contain nicotine, flavorings and other chemicals.
 Some may also contain THC or CBD.

-How talk to your teen about smoking
+How to talk to your teen about smoking

 Advertisement

-Dr. Rome also offers these do’s and don’ts for addressing smoking with your child:
+She also offers these do’s and don’ts for addressing smoking with your child:

 • Talk about smoking’s harmful effects early.
 Start when kids are age 5 or 6, and keep it up through their teens — even if they don’t smoke.